 How to Find the Big Savage Tunnel

-Moving on from the Eastern Continental Divide towards the Big Savage Tunnel, be on the lookout for wildlife great and small.
+While traversing the remaining one mile between the Eastern Continental Divide and the Big Savage Tunnel, be on the lookout for wildlife great and small.
 In the summer months I consistently see as many butterflies on that stretch of the trail as just about anywhere else in Pennsylvania.

-Deer are also a frequent sight on and along the Great Allegheny Passage (see above), especially early or late in the day.
+Deer are also a frequent sight on and along the Great Allegheny Passage, especially early or late in the day.

 Origin of the Savage Name